 If you are an FM managed building you can log many waste requests through FM online.
 Select Environmental is the University only preferred waste provider for non-hazardous general trade waste.

 Select Environmental Account Manager contact details: email email@example.com or call 0118 975 9000 / 0770880 4333

 Estates Services can also assist with non-hazardous waste.
 Email firstname.lastname@example.org

 The University has a policy and process to manage the appropriate disposal of hazardous waste.
-For all matters concerning hazardous waste staff should visit the Safety Office’s section on Hazardous Waste Disposal.
+For all matters concerning hazardous waste staff should visit the Safety Office’s Hazardous waste webpage.